StAlphonsos/perl-sourcemap/README.md

 errors in the field can be a bitch.
 The idea behind sourcemaps is to provide a way for web developers to debug their code once deployed.
-Sourcemaps provide a compact index into the minified source that lets you map the file/line/col given to you in a JS runtime error in the browser back into the real file/line/col in your source code.
+Sourcemaps provide a compact index into the minified source that lets you map the file/line/col given to you in a JS runtime error thrown by your minified JS back into the real file/line/col in your source code.

 A decent albeit dated tutorial can be found here:
     https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/